 Women and Other Groups Targeted for Decades by Menthol Tobacco Marketing, Report Says

-The massive popularity of menthol cigarettes today is a result of the tobacco industry’s intense and persistent targeting of women, Black communities and youth — a push that the industry began in the 1930s and which continues today with new products and marketing campaigns.
+The massive popularity of menthol cigarettes today is a result of the tobacco industry’s intense and persistent targeting of women, Black communities and youth — a push that the industry began in the 1930s and that continues today with new products and marketing campaigns.

 Targeting women